westerndevs/western-devs-website/source/_posts/2016-01-27-Why-can-t-you-just.md

 <div style="font-size: 18px;margin: 15px;">I'm better than you and here's why...</div>

 In my younger years, I could laugh this off amiably and say "Oh this wacky world we live in".
-But I'm turning 44 in a few days and it's time to start practicing my crotchety, even if it means complaining about people being crotchety.
+But I'm turning 44 in a couple of days and it's time to start practicing my crotchety, even if it means complaining about people being crotchety.

 So to that end: I'm asking, nay, _begging_ you to avoid these and similar phrases.
 This is for your benefit as much as the reader's.
 These phrases don't make you sound smart.
 Once you use them, it's very unlikely anyone involved will feel better about themselves, let alone engage in any form of meaningful discussion.
 Even if you have a valid point, who wants to be talked down to like that?
 Have you completely forgot what it's like to learn?